Reign in Hell (comics): Plot

-Lobo, who at this time is confined to the Labyrinth, Hell's only prison (due to the deal that he had earlier made with Neron during the Underworld Unleashed crossover event) and whose suffering alone is enough to power Neron's entire palace, is freed from his torment as a result of the titanic battle between Etrigan and Blue Devil.
-Lobo then tears apart the soul of Zatara, which forces Zatanna to destroy his soul and banish it to the Abyss (a place that even Hell cannot touch) at his request, rather than to consign him to an eternity of pain and torment.
+Lobo is confined to the Labyrinth, with his suffering powering Neron's palace.
+Lobo is freed from his torment as a result of the titanic battle between Etrigan and Blue Devil.
+Lobo tears apart the soul of Zatara, which forces Zatanna to destroy his soul and banish it to the Abyss (a place that even Hell cannot touch) at his request, rather than to consign him to an eternity of pain and torment.

-Just when Neron seems to be victorious, Satanus finally reveals that he used the war as a cover in order to spread a modified viral version of DMN, the anagogic drug that changes humans into monsters and that he had used once before in order to destabilize Metropolis and confound Superman.
-This variation of DMN is airborne and, when combined with the speaking of the magic word "Shazam", it transforms Neron and all of Hell's demons into soulless humans except for Lilith, who was not a true demon.
+Just when Neron seems to be victorious, Satanus finally reveals that he used the war as a cover to spread a modified viral version of DMN, a drug that changes humans into monsters.
+This variation of DMN transforms Neron and all of Hell's demons into soulless humans except for Lilith, who was not a true demon.
 This causes all of the demonic entities that Neron has consumed over the millennia to be cast out of him.
 Satanus then beheads Neron and takes the throne of Hell for himself.
 The damned then turn their rage upon the now-human and powerless demons, slaughtering them and damning themselves anew.

 Blaze later takes advantage of her brother's momentary weakness during a moment when he allows Black Alice to touch him and sample his powers; this action shatters Black Alice's psyche and allows Blaze to drain Satanus' power and take the throne for herself, thus winning the war.
-Near the end of the miniseries, the Unspoken Principium of Hell is revealed by Doctor Occult to be "You can leave whenever you want".